 What helps: Anti-inflammatory diet (rich in omega-3, turmeric, leafy greens), gut healing protocol, eliminating food sensitivities, stress reduction.

-This type is driven by chronic stress rather than insulin.
-The adrenal glands produce excess DHEA-S (an androgen), while other androgens from the ovaries remain relatively normal.
+This driver is fuelled by chronic stress rather than insulin.
+The adrenal glands produce excess DHEA-S (an androgen), while testosterone from the ovaries often remains relatively normal (DeUgarte 2005).

 Key signs: